Density correction for multivariate spatial fields of global climate model output using deep learning: Data and Methods

-In the study presented in Section \ref{s:app}, we assess the efficacy of SPCDE based on five functionals of the joint distribution of TMAX and PRCP: the Wasserstein distance between the marginal densities of calibrated and observational data, lag-1 autocorrelations, pairwise spatial correlations, and their 0.95 quantiles.
-These are evaluated for both the observed (nClimGrid) and calibrated predictions.
-We also evaluated the proportion of zeros for PRCP, and the cross correlation between TMAX and PRCP.
-The Wasserstein distance \citep{kantorovich,wasserstein} quantifies the overall fit of the marginal distributions of each variable in terms of the dissimilarity between the densities of the observed and calibrated data, whereas the proportion of zeros and the 0.95 quantiles focus specifically on the tail behavior of the distributions.
-The three correlation metrics ensure that the calibrated data maintains the dependence structure of the nClimGrid data.
+In the studiers presented in Sections \ref{s:sim}--\ref{s:app}, we assess the efficacy of SPECD based on three functionals each of the marginal distributions and the dependence structure of calibrated PRCP and TMAX.
+We evaluate the Wasserstein distance \citep{kantorovich,wasserstein} between the marginal densities of the calibrated and observational data, which quantifies the goodness-of-fit for each variable.
+Similarly, we also evaluate the proportion of zeros for PRCP and the 0.95 quantile for PRCP and TMAX.
+These two quantities focus on the tail behavior of the two variables.
+For assessing whether SPECD can preserve the dependence structure within nClimGrid, we evaluate pairwise spatial correlations for both variables, and the cross correlation between PRCP and TMAX.
+For all metrics other than the Wasserstein distance, we report the mean absolute error (MAE) between the observed and the calibrated data.